MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Compiling-Objects.md

 ---
-title: "Compiling Objects"
+title:"Compiling Objects"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 386dbfff-1518-4731-a2b1-424b556ed42a
 caps.latest.revision: 14
-manager: terryaus
+manager: edupont
 ---
 # Compiling Objects
 Before you can run a [!INCLUDE[navnow](includes/navnow_md.md)] object, you must compile the object.
 To compile an object, do one of the following: